| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 class sessions and pricing, and get a pretty solid estimate as to how long it will take you to recoup your

+initial investment.
+OSF: What new Pilates equipment enhancements are on the horizon?
 ENDELMAN: I really think that Chair programming is going to take off.
 It provides such a

 great strength workout for the arms, legs, glutes and back.
 And when you add in resistance tubing you really are